Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Do I risk losing my CCDs when delegating?

     When you delegate, the CCDs do not leave your wallet.
 They are locked there, so you can not spend them, and their value is added to the value of the baker pool or to passive delegation.
 But the CCDs never leave your wallet, so they can never be lost.
 There is no more risk delegating than not delegating.
 The worst thing that can happen is that the baker pool stops baking but stays open, and then you will not get any rewards.
-If the pool closes, your stake will be transferred to passive delegation automatically.
+If the pool closes, your stake will be transferred to passive delegation automatically and from here you can easily stop delegation if you want to.
 It is important to use `CCDScan`_ to monitor baker and pool performance.

 .. dropdown:: Can I delegate to more than one baker at a time?